Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor at the Information Processing and Telecommunications Center, ETSI de Telecomunicación, Universidad Politécnica de Madrid.
-Before then, I was a Senior Lecturer at the University of Liverpool, UK.
-Previously, I held postdoctoral positions at Universidad Politécnica de Madrid, Chalmers University of Technology, Sweden, Curtin University, Australia, and Aalto University, Finland.
+I am an Associate Professor at the Information Processing and Telecommunications Center, ETSI de Telecomunicación, **Universidad Politécnica de Madrid**.
+Before then, I was a Senior Lecturer at the **University of Liverpool**, UK.
+Previously, I held postdoctoral positions at Universidad Politécnica de Madrid, **Chalmers University of Technology**, Sweden, **Curtin University**, Australia, and **Aalto University**, Finland.
+As a PhD student, I also did two research stays at the **University of Melbourne**, Australia.

 My main research activities and interests are in the area of Bayesian inference, with emphasis on multiple target tracking and probabilistic machine learning.